bdwilliamson/lvimp/cran-comments.md

 ## Initial submission

-This is an initial submission.
+This is a resubmission of an initial submission.
+I have updated the DESCRIPTION and added \value tags of exported functions.

 ## Test environments:
 * local windows-x86_64, R 4.4.0